-- Equipment and other resources are available to all staff. - TA time is allocated to the individual needs of children with an EHCP - TA time is allocated to work with pupils on specific programmes as required by the intervention timetable. - TA time is allocated to assist the class teacher in meeting the Special Educational Needs of pupils within the class.
+- Equipment and other resources are available to all staff. - TA time is allocated to the individual needs of children with an EHCP, ISF and those children with more complex needs - TA time is allocated to work with pupils on specific programmes as required by the intervention timetable. - TA time is allocated to assist the class teacher in meeting the Special Educational Needs of pupils within the class.

-The allocation of funding received for pupils who do not have an EHCP or access to AIF will be based on a graduated approach to their needs at the discretion of the Headteacher and SENDCo.
+The allocation of funding received for pupils who do not have an EHCP or access to ISF will be based on a graduated approach to their needs at the discretion of the Headteacher and SENDCo.
 The school is allocated a specific allowance of money for SEND.
 Most of it is used to provide additional hours for the TAs as best to support the children through Quality First Teaching in the classroom.